nomeata/pybotbrain/Sandboxing.md

    * Messing with the Amazon Lambda execution environment in other ways.

-   Malicious code execution is already restricted to `backend/sandbox/sandbox.py`, which communicated via stdin/stdout, so both Python-specific and process-generic mechanims can be used.
+   Malicious code execution is already restricted to `backend/sandbox/sandbox.py`, which communicates via stdin/stdout, so both Python-specific and process-generic mechanims can be used.

-   Currently using the separate Amazon Lambda function approach.

 Sandboxing with seccomp
 -----------------------